SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Note that this example calls ``print()`` rather than ``println()`` to print its output, as the ``output`` string already has a line break at the end of the returned string.

 ..
-TODO: Default values for elided selector-style parameters do not currently work.
-   This is tracked as rdar://16030644.

-..
 TODO: It is not currently possible to use variadic parameters with selector-style declarations, but this is an intended addition as part of the revision of selector-style syntax.